Devidas-07/github-demo/README.md

 # github-demo
-This is my first Git Repository
+This is my first Git Repository using vs code
 <br>
 author - Devidas Sabale